michael-schneider/hybridmud-chat-poc/docs/web-client/README.md

 - Edge cases like being in a direct message conversation with a user that logs out.

 Tests: window.location could not be tested easily.

+NGRX would have been nice: https://medium.com/@nomanbinhussein/getting-started-with-ngrx-5cec2788b25f Not everything together, keep complexity low.